-The Notes have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, an ordinance adopted by the Board of Supervisors, the predecessor legislative body to the County Legislature and approved by the County Executive pursuant to the Local Finance Law, the County Charter and the County Administrative Code and other related proceedings and determinations.
+The Notes have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various ordinances adopted by the County Legislature and approved by the County Executive pursuant to the Local Finance Law, the County Charter and the County Administrative Code and other related proceedings and determinations.
+In addition, as required by law, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), reviewed the terms of and commented on the issuance of the Notes.
+See "COUNTY GOVERNMENT AND FINANCIAL MANAGEMENT - NIFA" herein.

 The Notes will be general obligations of the County, and will be issued, bear interest, mature and be payable as described on the cover page of this Official Statement and herein.
 Interest on the Notes will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Notes are being issued to provide monies to meet a cash flow deficit expected to occur during the period the Notes are outstanding.
+The Notes are being issued to fund various public purposes including, primarily, property tax refunds.
 The Notes have been duly authorized and, when executed and delivered, will constitute legal, valid and binding obligations of the County.
 The County has pledged its faith and credit for the payment of the principal of and interest on the Notes, and, unless paid from other sources, the County is authorized to levy on all taxable real property such ad valorem taxes as may be necessary to pay the Notes and the interest thereon without limitation as to rate or amount.
+The Notes are expected to be redeemed from the proceeds of bonds to be issued by the County in 2009.
+The Notes do not constitute debt of NIFA.